-Tuition and fees: \$19,296 Books and supplies: \$0 On-campus room & board: not offered
+HOW MUCH WILL THIS PROGRAM COST ME?
+Tuition and fees: \$20,472 Books and supplies: \$0 On-campus room & board: not offered WHAT OTHER COSTS ARE THERE FOR THIS PROGRAM?

 Tuition includes books and supplies; inclusive of a Netbook computer, and one medical scrub uniform.
-Dorsey Schools will pay the cost one time for students in this program to challenge a certification/licensure exam as selected by Dorsey Schools, contingent upon the student meeting Dorsey Schools' exam preparation requirements, which vary by program.
+Dorsey Schools will pay the cost one time for students in this program to challenge a certification exam as selected by Dorsey Schools, contingent upon the student meeting Dorsey Schools' exam preparation requirements, which vary by program.